Nudes-A-Poppin': History

 The Nudes-A-Poppin' pageant was organized by and held at Ponderosa Sun Club, a family nudist resort founded in 1964 and situated in Roselawn, Indiana.
 The event was first held in 1975 to attract interest in the resort and was subsequently held annually until 2019.
 Its "Miss Nude Galaxy" beauty contest dated back to the mid-70s.
 Nudes-A-Poppin' served as a fund-raiser for the resort and contributed significantly to the local economy.
 The resort was closed to its members during the pageant, and the one-day event tickets could only be purchased separately.
 The attendance fee for the event was $50 in 2005 but had risen to $60 by 2016.
 Up to 2003, there was one event in July and another in August, but, starting in 2004, Nudes-A-Poppin' was reduced to one weekend in July.
 The 2019 event was the last to be held, with the 2020 and 2021 events being cancelled as a result of the COVID-19 pandemic.

 Events

-Events held at Nudes-A-Poppin' included the amateur wet T-shirt contest, the sexiest pole dance competition, naked oil wrestling, and others.
-A "Miss Nude" contest judged by the audience was held here.
-Various trophies were awarded to the nude contestants, with titles such as "Miss Nude Galaxy", "Miss Nude Go-Go", "Miss Nude Up & Comer", "Miss Nude Rising Star", "Miss Nude Showstopper", "Miss Nude North American" and "Nude Couples Dance Contest".
+Numerous events were held at Nudes-A-Poppin' including naked oil wrestling, a wet T-shirt contest, and a sexiest pole dance competition.
+Contests for various "Miss Nude" titles were also held there, with trophies being awarded to the nude contestants.
+These included "Miss Nude" (a contest judged by the audience), "Miss Nude Galaxy", "Miss Nude Go-Go", "Miss Nude Up & Comer", "Miss Nude Rising Star", "Miss Nude Showstopper", "Miss Nude North American" and "Nude Couples Dance Contest".

 Lou Harry, writing for Indianapolis Monthly, noted that the participants were prohibited from having sexual contact with another person attending the event or from performing explicitly.
 Most of the contestants were women.
 The spectators performed as judges and consisted mostly of men.
 Photography was a popular activity at the pageant.
 Spectators were allowed to take photographs but the use of video cameras required a permit.